gistarrs/sweep_test/README.md

     write = "Yes"
 )
 ```

 #### Spatial query
 Use a polygon shapefile or GeoDataFrame to select structures within specific geographic areas.

 Key Parameters:
-- get_mode: "refresh", "use_default" or "use_custom".
-Uses the most recently cached BSDB file.
 - filter_method="Spatial": Filters data based on the spatial extent of polygon_input.
 - polygon_input: Path to a shapefile or GeoPackage, or a GeoDataFrame with one or more polygons.
 - apply_date_filter: Optional boolean to apply a date range filter.